National Student Survey (NSS) 2023

 As easy as one, two, three.

-- You should receive your email by 9 February 2023
+• You should receive your email by 3 February 2025 (some will get it earlier!)

-- Finish the survey before the end of the day on 24 February to claim a £10 Amazon Voucher.
+3. Finish the survey before the end of the day on Friday 21 February to claim your £7 lunch voucher.

 Only you and your fellow students have the experience of studying on your course.
 The NSS has been designed to capture your views on the areas that are most important to you.